 Air ride suspension is a system in which the trailer load is supported on air bags rather than steel springs.
 The air bags are filled with pressurized air fed through lines from the air tanks, and controlled by the controls mounted on the side of the trailer.
 The air ride suspension provides not only a smoother ride but stabilizes the trailer as it is being loaded or unloaded.
 As the belt releases the load, the weight inside the trailer decreases significantly as well.
 The suspension levelling valve is provided to control air pressure and adjust the suspension in accordance with the weight of the load.
-(See "Leveling Valve" in the Service and Maintenance Section for more information.)
 The control valve for the air ride suspension dump is located inside the valve box on the side of the trailer.
 To dump the air suspension, depress the knob and make a 1/4 turn so that the knob remains locked in the depressed position.
-Completing another 1/4 turn will "air up" the trailer suspension system.
+Completing another 1/4 turn will "air up" thetrailer suspension system.